Adrift on an Ice Pan

 In 1908, Dr. Wilfred Grenfell, a medical missionary in Newfoundland, received a call that a patient was ill.
 He set out across the frozen bay on a dogsled, only to feel the ice cracking beneath him.
-Cold, wet, and clinging to a small ice pan, Grenfell must resort to the both ingenious and brutal methods to survive the freezing temperatures.
+Cold, wet, and clinging to a small ice pan, Grenfell was forced to resort to ingenious and brutal methods to survive the freezing temperatures.

 Dr. Wilfred T. Grenfell (1865-1940) was an English medical missionary.
 He arrived in Newfoundland in 1892, where he treated the local communities along the coast.
 After his death, he was knighted.

 Length: 40 pages